 So often, we hear that a dog just bit someone “out of nowhere.”
 The truth is, dogs rarely bite with no warning.

 Dogs primarily communicate using body language, so it’s important for humans to understand what they are trying to tell us.
 Learning our dogs’ special ways of communication can reduce their anxiety and prevent potentially dangerous situations from happening.
-There are several warning signs to look for to help tell if your dog is stressed.
+There are several warning signs to look for that will help tell if your dog is stressed.

 Growling is an obvious way to tell if your dog is uncomfortable.
 It could mean that someone is in their space, they feel threatened, or that something hurts.
 It’s not usually meant to be aggressive but it is rather often a warning that your dog feels uncomfortable.

-Many people try to discourage their dog from growling.
+Many people try to discourage their dogs from growling.
 But if a dog gets in trouble for it, they may become more likely to skip future warnings and go straight to a bite.
 Don’t punish your pup for growling.
 Instead, respect their space or figure out a different way to get what you want from them.
 For example, if a dog is growling over food, give them space when they eat in peace.
 If they are growling over a bone and you need to put the bone away, trade them for a smaller treat so you can take the bone away safely.

 2. Whining or Barking